 Sunny Sands House – Living The Dream In Folkestone

 Ben and Ida are renovating their dream house overlooking Sunny Sands in Folkestone.
 They had decided within half an hour of being in Folkestone they wanted to move here.
 Ida’s an interior stylist and set designer, and Ben is Head of Artist Services at GigRev, making mobile apps for bands in the music industry.
-Their house, it’s safe to say, needs a lot of work, but lockdown has helped them get a lot of it done.
-They just need to get a few more details finished before their first baby arrives in 4 weeks time.
+Their house, it’s safe to say, needs a lot of work, and they’ve been documenting it on social media.
 Folkelife met them for an update.

 Ida: “I’m from Sweden and have been living in London for 15 years and met Ben 9 years ago.
 Whenever my parents come over we do little day trips, and wanted to take them to see the sea.
 We came to Folkestone by accident.
 Our initial plans were to go to Whitstable but the train got cancelled, so we picked the Folkestone train instead.
 Within half an hour of getting here, we were sitting in The Pullman pub, and decided to move here.
 Both Ben and I got our phones out to search for houses, with my parents complaining we weren’t talking to them at all!”